-A tunneling wound or sinus tract is a narrow opening or passageway underneath the skin that can extend in any direction through soft tissue and results in dead space with potential for abscess formation.
+A tunneling wound or sinus tract is a narrow opening or passageway extending from a wound underneath the skin in any direction through soft tissue and results in dead space with potential for abscess formation.
 Also referred to as a tracking wound, these differ from undermining in that they extend in one direction, whereas undermining is destruction of the underlying tissue surrounding the wound margins.

 Perhaps the most common cause of wound tunneling is infection of the underlying tissues.
 While most often these infections are of cutaneous origin, it is also possible for the infection to stem from deeper structures, such as bone in cases of osteomyelitis.
 In addition, improper packing of the wound can cause wound tunneling, as too much packing can damage newly granulated tissue and not enough packing can lead to excess fluid in the cavity.
 Trauma or external pressures such as shearing can also cause suspected deep tissue injuries that can result in tunnel creation.
 Another potential cause of tunneling is the presence of foreign bodies in the wound, such as non-absorbable suture material or materials left over after incomplete cleansing of the wound.

-- Previous surgery at or around the site (as this increases the possibilty of foreign bodies in the sinus)
+- Previous surgery at or around the site (as this increases the possibility of foreign bodies in the sinus)

 - Recent trauma to the wound area (hematoma or ischemic changes)